nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 ### A New DApp Paradigm

-CKB proposes a new distributed application paradigm.
+CKB proposes a new decentralized application paradigm.
 The paradigm consists of the following five components:

 * [Cell](#cell)
 * [Type](#type)